roman-milk/roman-milk.github.io/training-teach.md

+===

- ****** Training Teacher Ch.
-01 ****** bysilkstockingslover© When I looked up, I realized we were pulling into a driveway of a large house, a mansion really.
+When I looked up, I realized we were pulling into a driveway of a large house, a mansion really.
 I asked nervously, but I already knew the answer, "Where are we?"

  She shrugged, her hand leaving my leg, and responded nonchalantly, "My house."